A 1031 Exchange is a Powerful Tax Deferral Opportunity

 Exchanges can also occur without the services of an Intermediary when parties to an exchange are willing to exchange deeds or if they are willing to enter into an Exchange Agreement with each other.
 However, two-party exchanges are uncommon since, in the typical Section 1031 transaction, the seller of the Replacement Property is not the buyer of the taxpayer’s Relinquished Property.

 The Relinquished Property Must Be Qualifying Property.
 Qualifying property is property (or equipment) held for investment purposes or used in a taxpayer’s trade or business.
 Investment property includes real estate, improved or unimproved, held for investment or income producing purposes.
-Property used in a taxpayer’s trade or business includes his office facilities or place of doing business, as well as equipment used in his trade or business.
+Property used in a taxpayer’s trade or business includes his office facilities or place of doing business.
 Real estate must be replaced with like-kind real estate.
-Equipment must be replaced with like-kind equipment.

 Property Which Does Not Qualify For A 1031 Exchange includes: